publiccodenet/about/glossary/codebase.md

 This can be – for example – a document or a version-control repository.

-Codebases of the [products Stewarded by the Foundation For Public Code](../activities/codebase-stewardship/index.md) are hosted and managed by the Foundation For Public Code.
+Codebases of the [products Stewarded by the Foundation for Public Code](../activities/codebase-stewardship/index.md) are hosted and managed by the Foundation for Public Code.